My Photography & Travel Guide to Talinn, Estonia

 Rataskaevu 16 is by far the most popular and serves up some traditional Baltic food.
 We also enjoyed Vegan Restoran V, Von Krahli Aed, Fika – Leib ja Kohv (Bread and Coffee), and Rado, Tallinn Old Town.

 Tallinn is a fantastic city for photography.
-The old town is quite small, but there are countless alleys and streets that make for great images.
+The old town is quite small, but its countless alleys and streets make for great images.
 If you’re looking for an iconic photo of the city, there are 2 great locations that are within a 10-minute walk of the hotel I recommended above.

 KOHTUOTSA VAATEPLATVORM (VIEWING PLATFORM)